Rename Endpoint

 Here is some advice regarding naming:

 • Organization-, unit-, or project-wide naming conventions should be considered.
+It often makes sense to A/B test naming options with members of the target audience (here: API client developers).

-• More hints can be found in the Rename Operation and Rename Representation Element refactorings.
+More hints can be found in the Rename Operation and Rename Representation Element refactorings.

-Refactoring.Guru calls for Clean code and emphasizes that poor names make code difficult to grasp.
+Refactoring.Guru calls for Clean Code and emphasizes that poor names make code difficult to grasp.

 “The Art of Readable Code” [Dustin Boswell 2011] contains many helpful hints on naming program elements that also apply to APIs.